 A forum was held on 8 June by the North West Metropolitan District to commemorate 100 years of Women in Policing.
 Over 100 of their staff attended to hear from guest speaker, Andrew Horabin, who delivered an entertaining and thought-provoking presentation around inclusive language and unconscious bias.

 The Central Metropolitan District held an event for their staff on 22 June with several guest speakers and gave their staff an opportunity to talk with senior police officers.

 Personalised cupcakes at the Central Metropolitan District.

-A luncheon for former female police officers was held at the WA Police Academy on 30 June to acknowledge their contribution to the history of women in policing and give them an opportunity to reconnect with some old friends and colleagues.
+A luncheon for former female police officers was held at the WA Police Force Academy on 30 June to acknowledge their contribution to the history of women in policing and give them an opportunity to reconnect with some old friends and colleagues.